Exposing Blindspots: Cultural Bias Evaluation in Generative Image Models: Detailed Model-Country Analysis

 \subsubsection{Country-Wise Patterns}

 Nigeria recorded a severe HQS decline with an average of -55.4\%, suggesting a high vulnerability to degradation under iterative editing.
 The United States showed a similarly severe HQS decline, averaging -53.9\%, also indicating high susceptibility to quality loss from repetitive edits.
 India (average -49.5\%), Korea (average -48.2\%), and China (average -46.5\%) all experienced a significant HQS decline, highlighting notable degradation patterns in these countries.
-In contrast, Kenya recorded a moderate HQS decline, highlighting notable degradation patterns in these countries.
 In contrast, Kenya recorded a moderate HQS decline averaging -15.8\%, suggesting the quality deterioration was less severe in this context, though some variation across different models was still observed.